 Du Maurier could see Fowey Haven from each of her three homes in the district.
 Fowey inspired most of her novels, it was where she met her husband and sailed off for her honeymoon and nearby is her beloved Menabilly (not open to the public) which was the original for Manderley.
 In Fowey we join a Rebecca Walk, which takes us to places associated with the novel.
 Rebecca is said to sail the coastline in a ghostly boat!
 Fowey was also deeply loved by Kenneth Grahame who could indulge his passion there for “messing about in boats”.

 Smuggling has been a big part of Cornish history and literature.
-The quaint village of Polperro, everything a Cornish fishing village ought to be, has a smuggling museum which we will visit before departing for Torquay, our home for the next two nights.
+The quaint village of Polperro, everything a Cornish fishing village ought to be, has a smuggling museum which you may wish to visit during your time at leisure.
+In the late afternoon we depart for Torquay, our home for the next two nights.
 (Overnight in Torquay) B

 - Agatha Christie Mile, Torquay

 - Greenway House & Gardens, Galpton, nr.
 Brixham